 Today’s song is by N’dambi another former schoolmate, but in this case college at Southern Methodist University (SMU).
 Her music has inspired many of my dishes over the years.
 The music is modern, mixing different genres like rock, funk, and jazz, but definitely grounded in classic r&b.

 Great beats, better eats.
-Enjoy this smoked whole cauliflower!
+Enjoy this smoked yellow cauliflower!

 - 1 head cauliflower green leaves trimmed off

 - 3/4 cup extra-virgin olive oil

 - 1 tablespoon Jamaica jerk spice or other spice mix of choice

 Prepare a smoker/grill for indirect grilling according to product instructions.

 Mix 1/4 cup of olive oil with spice mix and then cover entire exterior of cauliflower with the mixture.

 - Place the cauliflower heads on the indirect side of the grill.
 Close the lid.
 Smoke the cauliflower for 45 minutes to an hour, maintaining the temperature inside the grill at around 250 degrees and turning the heads after 25 minutes, until they are fork-tender but not mushy.